serviceprototypinglab/mao-orchestrator/README.md

 ## Roadmap

 - git integration with automated key management for automatically updating datasets
-- notification service for spike detection based on etcd listeners
-- daemonisation and better I/O
-- a CLI client to negate the need for raw HTTP requests
+- daemonisation and better I/O + a CLI client to negate the need for raw HTTP requests
-- scheduler persistence